tigamadou/shoptemplate/README.md

 ## Contributing

-Thank you for considering contributing to this Project! .
+Thank you for considering contributing to this Project.
+Please read the following guidelines <a href="https://github.com/MarcDiethelm/contributing/blob/master/README.md">here</a> for more details.

+### Tests
+* stickler-ci